History of feminism: Third wave

-Third-wave feminism began in the early 1990s in response to what young women perceived as failures of the second-wave.
-It also responds to the backlash against the second-wave's initiatives and movements.
-Third-wave feminism seeks to challenge or avoid second-wave "essentialist" definitions of femininity, which over-emphasized the experiences of white, upper-middle-class women.
-A post-structuralist interpretation of gender and sexuality, or an understanding of gender as outside binary maleness and femaleness, is central to much of the third wave's ideology.
-Third-wave feminists often describe "micropolitics", and challenge second-wave paradigms about whether actions are unilaterally good for females.
+Third-wave feminism began in the early 1990s in response to what young women perceived as shortcomings or unfulfilled promises of the second-wave as well as ongoing misogyny in the culture The term "third wave" was coined by a collective of women—including writer Rebecca Walker, daughter of author and second-wave feminist Alice Walker—who wanted feminism to interrogate issues of sex, race, gender identity and class.
+Third-wave feminists sought to challenge or avoid second-wave "essentialist" definitions of femininity, which over-emphasized the experiences of white, upper-middle-class women.
+A post-structuralist interpretation of gender and sexuality, or an understanding of gender as outside binary maleness and femaleness, was central to much of the third wave's ideology.
+Additionally, third-wave feminists often challenged what they saw as binary second-wave paradigms around sexuality, gender identity and power.